 |Home | John Thornton|

 News: As of March 2015 I resigned my full-time position at Griffith University and am now an adjunct staff member with Griffith's Institute for Integrated and Intelligent Systems and an Honorary Reader at Sussex University's Department of Informatics.
 I remain actively engaged in research and publishing and currently supervise two PhD students in the Cognitive Computing Unit at Griffith.
-In addition, I am involved with the Free University Brighton where I will be offering a course in the Philosophy of Consciousness, starting in October 2016 (more details will follow).
-This course will cover some of the material I am developing for my second PhD thesis, and planned new book, entitled The Transcendence of Computational Intelligence.
+In addition, I am involved with the Free University Brighton where I am offering a course in the Philosophy of Consciousness, starting in October 2016.
+This course covers some of the material I am developing for my second PhD thesis, and planned new book, entitled The Transcendence of Computational Intelligence.

 Research: My research lies broadly in the domain of cognitive science, encompassing both artificial intelligence and phenomenological philosophy.
 Currently, I am working on machine learning algorithms that model the functioning of minicolumns in the neocortex, and on developing an understanding of how these models can be related to the phenomenology of conscious experience.
 To further this research I formed the Cognitive Computing Unit in 2011.
 Our work in the Unit has been particularly inspired by the ideas of Jeff Hawkins, and his emphasis on sequence prediction as the fundamental engine of neocortical function.
 In this context, I am working with two PhD students, Linda Main and Ben Cowley, on developing more effective algorithms for Hierarchical Temporal Memory systems.
 My PhD and early research mainly concentrated on developing local search techniques for constraint satisfaction, satisfiability and temporal reasoning.